10 Pivotal Things Germany Is Most (In)Famous For (Although You Won’t Love #10)

 This legendary festival, held annually in Munich, is the world’s largest beer fest and a must-visit for beer enthusiasts and party-goers alike.

-Read more about Oktoberfest here.
+Read more about Oktoberfest here – and the surprising history of beer steins here.

 OktoberfestPin